 There’s never been a better time for scholarly organizations of any size to publish Open Access (OA) journals, with more possible OA models and online hosting options than ever before.
 But that doesn’t mean it’s not without its challenges.
 The research landscape is changing fast — from shifts in how readers find and engage with content to new archiving and indexing requirements.
 It’s a lot to keep up with, especially for smaller-sized publishers!

 Are you working to develop an OA journal program at a scholarly society or academic institution and trying to figure out how to stay on top of the latest publishing standards and trends — short of cloning some of your team members?

 The answer to that question starts with thinking digital.

 In The Small Publisher’s Guide to Digitally Driven OA Journal Development, a new free eBook from Scholastica, we cover digital publishing best practices scholarly organizations of any size can leverage to take their OA journals to the next level sustainably.

 Whether you’re cultivating an established OA journal program or starting a new one, you’re sure to have a full plate — that’s why harnessing opportunities to publish more efficiently via digital-first workflows and content optimization is essential.
 The Small Publisher’s Guide to Digitally Driven OA Journal Development provides a blueprint for digital content production, hosting, and dissemination strategies you can follow to expand the reach and impacts of your journals while keeping up with industry norms and requirements.
 Learn how to:

-- Optimize your journal websites and articles for online readers and search engines
+- Optimize your journal website for online readers and search engines

 We hope you enjoy this free resource and invite you to share it with your colleagues.
 We’d also love to hear what you think about it!
-Let us know on Twitter by tweeting at @scholasticahq!
+Let us know in the comments below or by tweeting us at @scholasticahq!